Osaka's band scene has a heat all its own, different from Tokyo

 | Genre | Rock, pop, world music |

-Originally opened in Shinsaibashi in 1991, relocated to Umeda in 2012.
-An established venue carrying 20 years of history.
-With 700 capacity and hosting major artists, many musicians keep this as a career goal.
-This is where you'll find motivated collaborators.
+Originally opened in Shinsaibashi in 1991, moving to Umeda in 2012.
+A prestigious live house carrying 20 years of history.
+With capacity of 700, it's fairly large and hosts many major artists.
+Many band musicians have the goal of performing here, making it a place where you're likely to find highly motivated bandmates.

 Namba Hatch